 Step five will be to fill the mold with liquid clay, or slip.
 The clay acts as a sponge for water, so the mold will suck the water from the clay.
 A skin forms on the interior face of the mold, and ultimately the longer you leave it in the mold the thicker it will become.
 You then will dump the excess clay back out of the mold, leaving the cast of the piece.
-Once it is dry, the mold will be disassembled a hollow model will be pulled from the mold.
-Positive from negative.
-Afterwards the cast piece will be cleaned up, dried, fired and glazed.
+Once it's dry, the mold will be disassembled and a hollow model will be pulled from the mold.
+Positive from the negative.
+Afterwards the cast piece will be cleaned up, dried, fired, and glazed.

 People know that buying from an artist is better than buying something from Walmart, but often struggle to recognize the difference in value between item that's handmade from one that's sold in a big box store.
 A mug is a simple example.
 One that is designed by a potter will deeply consider the user experience.

 A smaller mug will have a one fingered handle, and it will make sense because you only need one finger to hold the liquid and its balanced visually.
 Potters will consider the foot of the mug and how it will sit on a table.
 Our mugs will not scratch surfaces.
 We also consider the shape of the lip, because if it's bent in it will hold heat better for comfort.

 Users often don't take these design specs into account.
 But once they know that the craftspeople behind them do, they often appreciate and respect the item more.
 I call what we do at TBA handufacturing.
 We don’t have conveyor belts or automated machines.
 We make molds to that allow us to reproduce our carefully crafted designs with high quality and consistency so they are available to a wide number of people.
 That being said, each product we offer is still limited edition.